Saudi prince makes bold challenges to kingdom's old ways

 The prince's close aides acknowledge the difficulties.
 Some ruling family members fear too rapid economic changes could cause social unrest or tension inside the Al Saud dynasty, Saudi analysts say.

-Yet in this country of 20 million Saudis and 10 million expatriates, the rise of Prince Mohammed -- who runs economic, defense and oil strategy -- underscores a dramatic shift toward a leadership seemingly more in tune with the needs of a country where 70 percent of the population is under 30.
+Yet in this country of 20 million Saudis and 10 million expatriates, the rise of Prince Mohammed -- who runs economic, defence and oil strategy -- underscores a dramatic shift towards a leadership seemingly more in tune with the needs of a country where 70 percent of the population is under 30.

 It is the first time that effective power has passed from the royal gerontocracy of 70- and 80-something rulers to a third generation of a family founded by the prince's grandfather, known as Ibn Saud.
 King Salman still has the final word, but he has delegated nearly unprecedented powers to his son.